jscriptcoder/Multi-Agent-Collaboration-and-Competition/Report.md

 ### Neural Networks Architecture

-In all the networks I'm using [ReLU](https://machinelearningmastery.com/rectified-linear-activation-function-for-deep-learning-neural-networks/) activation function in all the NN layers, and also [Adam](https://machinelearningmastery.com/adam-optimization-algorithm-for-deep-learning/) optimizer as a gradient descent algorithm.
+In all the networks I'm using [ReLU](https://machinelearningmastery.com/rectified-linear-activation-function-for-deep-learning-neural-networks/) activation function, and also [Adam](https://machinelearningmastery.com/adam-optimization-algorithm-for-deep-learning/) optimizer as a gradient descent algorithm.

 1. **DDPG**: